 Applying the Frosting

-Now each tier is assembled and situated on either a cardboard or foamcore round, or a cake drum in the case of the bottom tier.
-Note that the cake drum is wider than the diameter of the bottom tier, to help you get your fingers under it for lifting.
+Now each tier is assembled and situated on either cardboard or foam core round, or a cake drum in the case of the bottom tier.
+Note that the cake drum is wider than the diameter of the bottom tier, so you can get your fingers under it for lifting.

-With each assembled tier on the turntable, transfer a mound of frosting to the top of the cake and then spread it around the top with your palette knife, rotating the cake as you go.
+One at a time, place an assembled tier on the turntable and transfer a mound of frosting to the top of the cake.
+Spread the frosting around the top with your palette knife, rotating the cake as you go.
 Do the same with the sides.
 Try to work quickly so that everything stays cool.
 Return each tier to the fridge while you do the next one.Continue to 9 of 12 below.

 09 of 12

 A palette knife does an adequate job of smoothing the frosting, but for a really sharp finish, an icing smoother (sometimes called a cake scraper or decorating comb) comes in handy.

 It's basically a piece of metal with a flat edge and sometimes another, serrated edge.
 While rotating the cake on your turntable, run the edge of the smoother along the sides in the opposite direction of the cake's rotation.

 For a rustic finish, hold the tip of your palette knife against the sides of the cake while rotating it to produce a swirl effect.
 For a so-called "naked" cake, apply the crumb coat, and instead of chilling, apply the outer coat immediately, then use the scraper to scrape most of the frosting off.Continue to 10 of 12 below.